AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-aem.md

 In Experience Manager assets, each asset is described by metadata which enables users to find assets, understand them more fully, and make decisions about managing and using them.

 - **[Metadata profiles](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/metadata-profiles)** let you apply default metadata to assets within a folder.
 All assets in the folder inherit the default metadata configured in the profile.
- A Metadata Schema defines a set of fields that can be used as metadata properties on an AEM asset.

 - **[Metadata schema](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/metadata-schemas)** defines the layout of the properties page and the set of fields that can be used as metadata properties on an AEM asset.